roat167/SimpleChat/README.md

 The application will initialize some data from sample data set in import.sql in resource directory
 ## Using POSTMAN
 ### User list
-- url: http://localhost:8080/user	(GET)	return paginated list of users, with page number 0 as default
+- url: http://localhost:8080/user	(GET)	return list of users

 - url: http://localhost:8080/users/0	(GET)	return paginated list of users, with page number 0 as requested, you can change the number to see next page if available